Planning Your Proposal

 TIP: Think about the content you will present and who it is most relevant/directed towards.

 - Anyone.
 It provides a broad range of information that would be of interest to a general audience

 - New and emerging professionals with fewer than 5 years of experience and expertise in the subject area

 - Professionals with 5-10 years of expertise and experience in the subject area

 - Senior or director-level staff/faculty

-Which of the following CACUSS Communities of Practice might be most interested in your presentation?
-Please choose up to two.
+- Which of the following subject areas, best describes the content/scope of your proposal?
+Please choose up to three.

 - Academic Learning